corrode/corrode.github.io/content/blog/defensive-programming/index.md

 }
 ```

+Now when someone adds the `extra_cheese` field, this code won't compile anymore.
-Now the compiler forces you to decide: should `extra_cheese` be included in the comparison or explicitly ignored with `extra_cheese: _`?``
+The compiler forces you to decide: should `extra_cheese` be included in the comparison or explicitly ignored with `extra_cheese: _`?

-This pattern works for any trait implementation where you need to handle struct fields: `Hash`, `Debug`, `Clone`, and so on.
+This pattern works for any trait implementation where you need to handle struct fields: `Hash`, `Debug`, `Clone`, etc. It's especially valuable in codebases where structs evolve frequently as requirements change.

 ## Code Smell: `From` Impls That Are Really `TryFrom`